WordPress/wordpress-playground/packages/playground/data-liberation/RATIONALE.md

 ## Data Liberation

-This project aims to help the Data Liberation project and unlock powerful new use cases for WordPress.
+The Data Liberation project aims to unlock powerful new use cases for WordPress.

 ### Wait, a PHP project inside a TypeScript monorepo?